-- 6. All registered general insurers including registered general insurers in run-off must submit a Financial Condition Report. - 7.
-The report must be completed on an individual general insurer level and not at a group level. - 8.
-The report must be submitted to NBFIRA on an annual basis accompanying the annual statutory return BGR1, within four months of the financial year end of the insurer.
+- 7. All registered long-term insurers including registered long-term insurers in run-off must submit a Financial Condition Report. - 8.
+The report must be completed on an individual long-term insurer level and not at a group level. - 9.
+The report must be submitted to the NBFIRA on an annual basis accompanying the annual statutory return LTR1 within four months of the financial year end of the insurer.
 It should not be viewed as an annexure to the statutory return or the published annual financial statements.
-Neither should any cross-reference be made between the report and the statutory return or the published annual financial statements. - 9.
-We may at any time require, with valid reasons, a general insurer to compile and submit, within a reasonable period of time, a Financial Condition Report.
-We may also request this on an ad hoc basis over and above the annual submission requirement depending on the nature of the general insurer's financial position. - 10.
-The FCR must be signed off by the chairperson of the Board of Directors and the Chief Executive Officer of the general insurer. - 11.
-In the event the general insurer was assisted by an Approved Person in compiling any part of the report, the report must state the name and level of assistance provided by the Approved Person.
+Neither should any cross-reference be made between the report and the statutory return or the published annual financial statements. - 10.
+We may at any time require, with valid reasons, a long-term insurer to compile and submit, within a reasonable period of time, a Financial Condition Report.
+We may also request this on an ad hoc basis over and above the annual submission requirement depending on the nature of the long-term insurer's financial position. - 11.
+The FCR must be signed off by the chairperson of the Board of Directors and the Chief Executive Officer of the long-term insurer, and must state the name of the Valuator.